ruthpohrp/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger">:warning: **WARNING:**
 <br>* Editing the tags will automatically erase all previous tags!
 <br>* This command edits according to the index of the Consultation List on the right hand side of the
-application (i.e. If the list has been filtered with the `find` command, `edit 1 n/Ruth` will edit the first consultation event in the filtered list, and not the complete list of consultation events.
+application, i.e., if the list has been filtered with the `find` command, `edit 1 n/Ruth` will edit the first consultation event in the filtered list, and not the complete list of consultation events.
 </div>